 15. Understand the Pros and Cons of Chatbots

 Chat will certainly be a part of many platforms in the future and there’s no doubt that chatbots will play a part in internal communication.
-Chatbots will be specialized for target use and specific audiences, just as team chat platforms like Slack already provide chatbot integrations with collaboration tools.
+Chatbots will be specialized for target use and specific audiences, just as team chat platforms like Slack already provide chatbot integrations with collaboration communication tools.
 Another example can be seen in the Staffbase employee app, which offers an anniversary chatbot that lets organizations send automated messages to their employees on birthdays or work related anniversaries.

 Technology enables the digital workplace.
 But depending on your industry and business needs, the tools needed to support it will vary.
 The key is to adopt the right tools that enable your employees to do their jobs.
 Organizations often question why they can’t use platforms like Slack or Yammer as their internal communications tool.
 The answer is that teams, communities, and targeted or company-wide audiences have entirely different communication needs as a result of their varying sizes.